rsdoiel/skimmer/README.md

 ### Requirements

 skimmer is an experimental.
-The precompiled binaries are not necessarily tested.
+The compiled binaries are not necessarily tested.
-To compile from source you need to have git, make, Pandoc SQLite3 and Go.
+To compile from source you need to have git, make, Pandoc, SQLite3 and Go.

 - Git >= 2
 - Make >= 3.8 (GNU Make)